briandcase/briandcase/README.md

 I write code.
 Here are a few things I am working on:

-- 📱  I’m currently working on Burger Builder, and a few other projects.
+- 📱  I’m currently working on myCryptoStore, a meta project encompassing cryptocurrency and frontend work..
 - 🤓 I’m currently learning Reactjs.